3BRS/sylius-404-log-plugin/README.md

 ### Setono Sylius Redirect Plugin

+> **Note:** The [setono/sylius-redirect-plugin](https://packagist.org/packages/setono/sylius-redirect-plugin) is currently not available for Sylius 2.0.
+For Sylius 2.0 compatibility, please check the package page for updates or consider alternative redirect solutions.

-This plugin works excellently together with [setono/sylius-redirect-plugin](https://github.com/Setono/SyliusRedirectPlugin) to provide a complete 404 error management solution.
+This plugin works excellently together with [setono/sylius-redirect-plugin](https://packagist.org/packages/setono/sylius-redirect-plugin) to provide a complete 404 error management solution.

 **Why combine both plugins?**
 - **404 Log Plugin**: Identifies which URLs are generating 404 errors